dagaca/dagaca/README.md

 # Hi 👋, I'm Damla AĞAÇA

 I'm a **Research and Development Engineer** currently pursuing my master’s degree at **Balikesir University**.
-My master’s thesis revolves around the topic of **Classification of Harmonic Generating Power System Elements with Artificial Intelligence Methods**.
+My master’s thesis centers on the **Classification of Harmonic Generating Power System Elements with Artificial Intelligence Methods**.
 - 🔭 I’m currently working on **Python** and **MATLAB**.
 - 🌱 I’m currently learning **HTML & CSS**.